 The employee contributions deducted from pay and the employer contributions set as a percentage of payroll must be paid over to NILGOSC by the first working day of the month following the month to which the contributions relate.
 These monthly contributions must be paid by bank electronic credit transfer.
 The employer must forward details of the payment amount on an LGS6 to NILGOSC before the payment date.
 If payment is made more than 10 working days late then interest may be charged in accordance with the regulations.

 Employee contributions to the in-house AVC provider, Prudential, should be made directly from the employer to Prudential and shall be paid within 10 days of the deduction.
-Employee contributions to the in-house AVC with Equitable Life are paid to NILGOSC for onward transmission to Equitable Life.
+Employee contributions to the in-house AVC with Utmost Life are paid to NILGOSC for onward transmission to Utmost Life.

-If payment of contributions, including AVCs, is not made by 19 days after the end of the month in which the contributions were deducted from pay, NILGOSC may notify the Pensions Regulator and the members and the Pensions Regulator may levy a fine.
+If payment of contributions, including AVCs, is not made by 19 days after the end of the month in which the contributions were deducted from pay, NILGOSC may notify the Pensions Regulator and the members.
+The Pensions Regulator may levy a fine.
 Any fines levied in this respect will be recharged to employers.